 In his spare time, Matthew enjoys watching and playing sport, particularly rugby league, which he previously played professionally, coming through the academy ranks at Wigan Warriors before later signing for Leigh Centurions.
 Latterly, Matthew played for Leigh Miners Rangers in the National Conference League.

-Now retired, Matthew remains actively involved in the rugby league community and has been appointed as a Community Game Discipline Panel Member by the Rugby Football League.
+Nowadays, Matthew remains actively involved in the rugby league community.
+Since 2018 he has been a Community Game Discipline Panel Member, appointed by the Rugby Football League.